catseye/Chrysoberyl/article/Platforms.md

 Various platforms that Cat's Eye Technologies has worked on.

+Note that the precise distinctions between a Tool, a Platform, and a Library are debatable, and entries may be categorized somewhat arbitrarily.

 ### The Cat's Eye Technologies Platform

 *   native-language: Bourne shell (oh, this is *so* not really true)